 Despite what we hear about the take-up of digital technology in Australia, figures suggest that one in seven of us (around three million Australians) rarely or never use the internet.
 While this may be a choice for some, others risk being left behind as more and more services shift online.

 The recently-formed Australian Digital Inclusion Alliance (ADIA) is a shared initiative involving over 100 business, government, academic and community organisations, which are working together to reduce the digital divide and enable greater social and economic participation for all Australians.
 The alliance is backed by Australia Post, Google and Telstra, with participants throughout the country from all sectors.

 What did we do?

-To get a better idea of where we, as a society, stand in this regard, Australia Post engaged BWA to conduct formative research on this technological divide.
+To get a better idea of where we, as a society, stand in this regard, Australia Post engaged BehaviourWorks to conduct formative research on this technological divide.

-The research involved a rapid literature review to understand the drivers and barriers to technology use and the effectiveness of interventions to improve people’s uptake of digital technology.
+The research involved a rapid review to better understand the drivers and barriers to technology use and the effectiveness of interventions to improve people’s uptake of digital technology.